unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 Judging from the numbers alone, our neural network preduction would be performing worse than the baseline.

 > ## Exercise: Baseline
-> Looking at this baseline: Would you consider this a simple or a hard problem to solve?
+> 1. Looking at this baseline: Would you consider this a simple or a hard problem to solve?
+> 2. (optional) Can you think of other baselines?
+You could think of a slightly more complex, rule-based baseline.
 >
 > > ## Solution
 > >
 > > This really depends on your definition of hard!
 The baseline gives a more accurate prediction than just
 > > randomly predicting a number, so the problem is not impossible to solve with machine learning.
 However, given the structure of the data and our expectations with respect to quality of prediction, it may remain hard to find a good algorithm which exceeds our baseline by orders of magnitude.
 > >